 The leave can be taken by employees to deal with the impact of family and domestic violence.
 This includes (but isn’t limited to) taking time to:

 - make arrangements for their safety, or the safety of a family member

 - access police services

-This entitlement applies to all employees (including casuals) who are covered by an industry or occupation based award.3
+This entitlement applies to all employees (including casuals) who are covered by an industry or occupation based award.

-Employers and managers now need to review and update their leave policies and related documentation to reflect these changes.
+Employers and managers should review and update their leave policies and related documentation on a routine basis and whenever legislative changes are announced.
 However, updating your leave policy should be just the first step in an important process of re-educating your staff.

-I strongly encourage organisations to take a holistic approach to implementing this new employment legislation around domestic and family violence.
-Make sure all of your employees know about the new entitlement and how to access it.
+I strongly encourage organisations to take a holistic approach to implementing employment legislation around domestic and family violence.
+Make sure all of your employees know about the entitlements and how to access them.

 This is an opportunity for managers and team leaders to develop skills around safety, communication and confidentiality, how to discuss the issue of family violence, and where to refer a staff member for support and resources.

 For more information and assistance, please contact us today.